dogue/jottem/README.md

 Jottem keeps your files in a folder known as the `$JOTTEM_ROOT` (see the Configuration section below).
 It also keeps an index (using RocksDB) of your notes for fast access (retrieving an absolute path rather than walking directories).
 Jottem uses your `$EDITOR` variable to open notes.

-*Please note that as of the time of this writing, you are looking at a very early version of jottem.
-There are still features to come and some existing ones may not be fully fleshed out at this point.
-I will do my best to keep this readme up to date as development progresses.*

 ## Installation

 Clone this repository and install with Cargo like so: